KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

     }
     $myObject = [pscustomobject]$myHashtable

 I do prefer to create the object from the start but there are times you have to work with a hashtable first.
-This works because the constructor takes a hastable for the properties.
+This works because the constructor takes a hastable for the object properties.

 ## PSTypeName for custom object types